Transfinite Topological Dynamics: Transfinite conjugacy

 Assume now that $(X,\{f\})$ is $\lambda$-transitive.
 Pick $(y,y')\in Y^2$ and two nonempty open neighbors $V(y), V'(y')$.
 Then, setting we have that $U, U'$ are nonempty open neighbors of respectively $x$ and $x'$, and that there are two points $z\in U$ and $z'\in U'$ and some $\beta<\lambda$ such that $\{f\}^\beta(z)=z'$.
 Then, setting $h(z)=:w$ and $h(z')=:w'$, we have $w\in h(U)$, $w'\in h(U')$ and, recalling item 1. above,

 \end{itemize}

-\end{proof} We give now a different notion of transfinite conjugacy, which is clearly not necessary to have complete conjugacy in the above sense, but it is indeed sufficient.
-This can be described as follows: if two TDSs consist of two sequences of pairwise conjugate finite systems, then they are transfinitely conjugate.
-More precisely, let us give the following Definition and Theorem. \begin{defi} We say that two TDSs $(X,\{f\})$ and $(Y,\{g\})$ are \emph{sequentially conjugate} if there is a bijection $h:X\to Y$ such that, for every $n\in\mathbb{N}$, we have $f_n=h^{-1}\circ g_n \circ h$.
+\end{proof} We now give a stronger notion of transfinite conjugacy, that simply requires that two TDSs consist of step-by-steo conjugate finite systems, so that we have in fact a sequence of pairs of conjugate systems in the standard sense.

+More precisely, let us give the following Definition. \begin{defi} We say that two TDSs $(X,\{f\})$ and $(Y,\{g\})$ are \emph{sequentially conjugate} if there is a bijection $h:X\to Y$ such that, for every $n\in\mathbb{N}$, we have $f_n=h^{-1}\circ g_n \circ h$.
 We say that $(X,\{f\})$ and $(Y,\{g\})$ are \emph{topologically sequentially conjugate} if they are completely conjugate and the map $h$ is a homeomorphism. \end{defi} Being sequentially conjugate is an equivalence relation.
 The equivalence class of this relation having representative $(X,\{f\})$ will be indicated by $S[X,\{f\}]$.

 To see that sequential conjugacy is stronger than topological $\lambda$-conjugacy, consider again Example \ref{exa1}.
 Suppose that, for every $n\in\mathbb{N}$, we can replace $f_n$ with a map $g_n$ such that: \begin{enumerate} \item $g_n=f_n$ for $x\in\mathbb{I}\setminus(u_n,v_n)$; \item $g_n(z_n)=f_n(z_n)=h$. \end{enumerate} We have $g_n\dot{\longrightarrow}f$ and, in the TDS $(X,\{g\})$ we have $\{g\}^\beta(x)=\{f\}^\beta(x)$ for every $x\in\mathbb{I}$ and every $\beta<\omega_1$, so the systems $(X,\{f\})$ and $(X,\{g\})$ are $(\omega\cdot 2)$-conjugate and also completely conjugate by the identity map.
 However, it is clear that we can define $g_n$ on $(u_n,z_n)$ and $(z_n,v_n)$ in such a way that it cannot be conjugate with $f_n$ (for instance because it has a different number of fixed points).
 The system $(X,\{g\})$ can of course be made sequentially continuous if the maps $g_n$ are chosen to be continuous.